nixil/spiderworks/README.md

 - Fast development and build times with Vite
 - Flexible styling with Tailwind CSS
 - Customizable theming using CSS variables
+- Client-side routing with React Router
+- Form handling and validation with React Hook Form and Zod

 ## Getting Started